Dome Club Ltd

 - Soul Dome, UK Fibreglass Newtonian

-- Pixogram, UK Go-Vex mirror
+- Pixogram, UK Go-Vex spherical mirror

 - Blackrock Castle, Ireland Fibreglass Newtonian

-- Immersion Education, UK Go-Vex mirror
+- Immersion Education, UK Go-Vex spherical mirror

 - Hüttinger Exhibitions, Germany Fibreglass Newtonian